2012 Guatemala earthquake: Guatemala

 San Marcos, Quetzaltenango, Sololá, Totonicapán, Quiché and Huehuetenango were the hardest hit departments.
-Preliminary reports mention a death toll of at least 42 in Guatemala, of which 29 in San Marcos, 11 in Quetzaltenango, and 2 in Sololá.
+Preliminary reports mention a death toll of at least 139 in Guatemala, of which at least 29 were in San Marcos, 11 in Quetzaltenango, and 2 in Sololá.
 According to the minister of energy of Guatemala, the earthquake left 73,000 households without power.
 The Guatemalan president initially declared a 30-day "state of calamity" in the departments of Retalhuleu, Sololá, Totonicapán, San Marcos, Quetzaltenango, Quiché and Huehuetenango.
 The "state of calamity" was subsequently prolonged until being revoked on July 25, 2013.
 In Guatemala, as of November 11, 9,414 houses were found damaged, and 18,755 people were evacuated, 7,218 of which stayed in 61 refuges.
 The Pan-American Highway in Guatemala (CA-1) was damaged.

 There were collapsed buildings and reported deaths and injuries in San Marcos.
 Accounts of deaths and injuries in San Marcos were initially difficult to confirm due to communication interruption and roads blocked by landslides.
 Many people in San Marcos, fearing possible aftershocks, gathered on the cold and dark streets.
 At least 50 houses were damaged in El Quetzal, 9 of which no longer inhabitable, and the dwellers had to take refuge in the community public school.
 More than 300 people stayed in 10 refuges in the department.
 Lack of water in the refuges in San Pedro Sacatepéquez and San Marcos due to the collapse of piping caused preoccupations about the sanitary conditions.

 Eight people were buried in a landslide in Concepción Chiquirichapa.
-Ten deaths were reported in Quetzaltenango department.
 156 houses were damaged in Quetzaltenango Department, and government buildings in Quetzaltenango City (Xela) were slightly damaged.

 Retalhuleu, situated in the south, is close to the epicenter.
 The Departmental Palace of Retalhuleu, a historical building, was damaged, which caused the government offices therein to be relocated.

 Sololá reported the most damaged houses with number of 4,756, followed by 3,870 in San Marcos.

 Cracks were reported in Palacio Nacional de la Cultura in Guatemala City, a former government seat built between 1939 and 1943.

 Some houses of the coffee growers were damaged.
 No major damage was reported for agricultural products such as coffee, vegetables and potatoes.

 Mexico

-Minor damage was reported in the state of Chiapas, which neighbors Guatemala.
-In Chiapas, public buildings were evacuated, and telephone and internet services were interrupted.
-Over a dozen of buildings in Chiapas had minor fissures; the city hall of Tapachula, the installations of the Desarrollo Integral de la Familia, along with a school in Ciudad Hidalgo, were among the places affected.
+Minor damage was reported in the state of Chiapas, where public buildings were evacuated, and telephone and internet services were interrupted.
+Over a dozen buildings in Chiapas had cracked; the city hall of Tapachula, the installations of the Desarrollo Integral de la Familia, along with a school in Ciudad Hidalgo, were among the structures affected.

-In the state of Oaxaca, several aftershocks of the earthquake were felt throughout various communities.
+In Oaxaca, several aftershocks of the earthquake were felt throughout various communities.
 The quake was also felt in the states of Campeche, Guerrero, Michoacán, Morelos, Puebla and Tabasco.

 In Mexico City, workers rushed to the streets from the office buildings, and no major damage was reported.